Dominion Energy (NYSE:D) Updates FY 2022 Earnings Guidance

-Dominion Energy (NYSE:D – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $3.95-$4.25 for the period, compared to the consensus earnings per share estimate of $4.12.
+Dominion Energy (NYSE:D – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $3.95-$4.25 for the period, compared to the consensus EPS estimate of $4.12.
 The company issued revenue guidance of -.
 Dominion Energy also updated its Q3 2022 guidance to $0.98-$1.13 EPS.

-Dominion Energy (NYSE:D – Get Rating) last released its quarterly earnings data on Monday, August 8th.
-The utilities provider reported $0.77 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.77.
-The firm had revenue of $3.60 billion for the quarter, compared to the consensus estimate of $3.51 billion.
-Dominion Energy had a net margin of 15.09% and a return on equity of 12.95%.
-The company’s quarterly revenue was up 18.4% on a year-over-year basis.
-During the same period last year, the firm earned $0.76 earnings per share.
-As a group, analysts expect that Dominion Energy will post 4.11 earnings per share for the current fiscal year.
+Dominion Energy (NYSE:D – Get Rating) last issued its quarterly earnings data on Monday, August 8th.
+The utilities provider reported $0.77 earnings per share (EPS) for the quarter, hitting the consensus estimate of $0.77.
+Dominion Energy had a return on equity of 12.95% and a net margin of 15.09%.
+The business had revenue of $3.60 billion for the quarter, compared to analysts’ expectations of $3.51 billion.
+During the same period in the prior year, the firm earned $0.76 EPS.
+The company’s revenue for the quarter was up 18.4% on a year-over-year basis.
+On average, equities analysts expect that Dominion Energy will post 4.11 EPS for the current fiscal year.

-A number of equities analysts have commented on D shares.
-Mizuho reduced their target price on shares of Dominion Energy from $87.00 to $81.00 in a report on Friday, July 15th.
-UBS Group reduced their price objective on shares of Dominion Energy from $99.00 to $90.00 and set a buy rating for the company in a research note on Thursday, June 30th.
-Morgan Stanley raised their target price on shares of Dominion Energy from $84.00 to $92.00 and gave the company an equal weight rating in a research note on Tuesday, August 23rd.
-BMO Capital Markets upped their price target on Dominion Energy from $87.00 to $91.00 and gave the stock an outperform rating in a research report on Tuesday, August 9th.
-Finally, Barclays lowered their price objective on Dominion Energy from $93.00 to $86.00 and set an equal weight rating for the company in a research report on Monday, July 18th.
-One research analyst has rated the stock with a sell rating, four have issued a hold rating and three have assigned a buy rating to the stock.
-According to MarketBeat, the stock currently has an average rating of Hold and a consensus target price of $86.29.
+D has been the topic of a number of recent research reports.
+Mizuho dropped their price target on Dominion Energy from $87.00 to $81.00 in a research report on Friday, July 15th.
+Barclays dropped their price objective on Dominion Energy from $93.00 to $86.00 and set an equal weight rating on the stock in a research report on Monday, July 18th.
+BMO Capital Markets raised their price objective on Dominion Energy from $87.00 to $91.00 and gave the company an outperform rating in a research report on Tuesday, August 9th.
+Morgan Stanley raised their price objective on Dominion Energy from $84.00 to $92.00 and gave the company an equal weight rating in a research report on Tuesday, August 23rd.
+Finally, UBS Group dropped their price objective on Dominion Energy from $99.00 to $90.00 and set a buy rating on the stock in a research report on Thursday, June 30th.
+One analyst has rated the stock with a sell rating, four have given a hold rating and three have assigned a buy rating to the company’s stock.
+According to MarketBeat, the company presently has a consensus rating of Hold and an average price target of $86.29.

-Several hedge funds have recently made changes to their positions in the company.
-Centiva Capital LP purchased a new stake in Dominion Energy in the second quarter valued at approximately $117,000.
-First Republic Investment Management Inc. boosted its holdings in shares of Dominion Energy by 1.5% in the 2nd quarter.
-First Republic Investment Management Inc. now owns 127,337 shares of the utilities provider’s stock valued at $10,163,000 after acquiring an additional 1,847 shares during the last quarter.
-Toroso Investments LLC increased its stake in shares of Dominion Energy by 11.1% in the first quarter.
-Toroso Investments LLC now owns 10,731 shares of the utilities provider’s stock worth $912,000 after acquiring an additional 1,075 shares during the period.
-Sawgrass Asset Management LLC purchased a new position in shares of Dominion Energy during the first quarter worth $379,000.
-Finally, Golden State Equity Partners lifted its position in Dominion Energy by 1.7% during the first quarter.
-Golden State Equity Partners now owns 7,635 shares of the utilities provider’s stock valued at $649,000 after purchasing an additional 129 shares during the period.
+Several institutional investors have recently bought and sold shares of D. Covestor Ltd boosted its stake in shares of Dominion Energy by 49.8% in the first quarter.
+Covestor Ltd now owns 394 shares of the utilities provider’s stock worth $34,000 after acquiring an additional 131 shares during the last quarter.
+Virtu Financial LLC acquired a new stake in shares of Dominion Energy in the first quarter worth approximately $207,000.
+Williams Jones Wealth Management LLC. purchased a new position in Dominion Energy during the first quarter worth approximately $238,000.
+Engineers Gate Manager LP purchased a new position in Dominion Energy during the first quarter worth approximately $238,000.
+Finally, Clearbridge Investments LLC lifted its position in Dominion Energy by 42.6% during the first quarter.
+Clearbridge Investments LLC now owns 3,911 shares of the utilities provider’s stock worth $332,000 after buying an additional 1,168 shares in the last quarter.
 69.75% of the stock is owned by institutional investors and hedge funds.

 About Dominion Energy